unbit/uwsgi-docs/WSGIquickstart.rst

 But do not worry, there are basically no choices made by the uWSGI developers that cannot be changed with an option.

-If you want to maintain python threads support but without starting multiple threads for your application, just the --enable-threads option
+If you want to maintain python threads support but without starting multiple threads for your application, just add the --enable-threads option
 (or enable-threads = true in ini style)

 And now
 *******

-You should be already able to go in production with such few concepts, but uWSGI is an enormous project with hundreds of features and configurations.
+You should already be able to go in production with such few concepts, but uWSGI is an enormous project with hundreds of features and configurations.
 If you want to be a better sysadmin, continue reading the full docs.